-Some correspondence between H. W. Lockhart and Hon, John Hailey in reference to the anti-Mormon agitation which is being fomented in Idaho, has been published in several newspapers and a copy was forwarded to the Deseret News with a request for its reproduction.
+Some correspondence between H. W. Lockhart and Hon.
+John Halley in reference to the anti-Mormon agitation which is being fomented in Idaho, has been published in several newspapers and a copy was forwarded to the Descret News with a request for its reproduction.
 We do not wish to take part in any partisan controversy, particularly in another State, and therefore have not copied the correspondence referred to.
 But as it has a bearing on a matter in which our co-religionists everywhere are interested, we make this brief explanation:

 Mr. Lockhart is chairman of the purported Democratic party in Idaho.
 He recently issued an address in that capacity, which was not worth space in any respectable paper under the sun.
-It was nothing but a frothy tirade against the "Mormons" and was so utterly void of principle, reason and sound sense that we did not notice it in any way.
-Mr. Hailey is the well known Democrat of Idaho who was once elected to Congress as "Honest John Hailey," and is a prosperous and respected citizen of that State.
+It was nothing but a frothy tirade against the "Mormons" and was so utterly vold of principle, reason and sound sense that we did not notice it in any way.
+Mr. Hailey is the well known Democrat of Idaho who was once elected to Congress as "Honest John Hailey," and is that State.

-Mr. Lockhart sent a letter to Mr. Hailey, asking his aid in the campaign now opened as one of the speakers for the party.
-Mr. Hailey answered by expressing the views of a large number of Democrats in Idaho who repudiate country, and the extradition treaties could not be construed to impose upon the American government the duty to surrender foreigners subjected to charges of that kind abroad.
+Mr. Lockhart sent a letter to Mr.

+country, and the extradition treaties could not be construed to impose upon the American government the duty to surrender foreigners subjected to charges of that kind abroad.
 Another important principle is also recognized as governing in cases of extradition.
-It is this, that a prisoner who has been surrendered to a government which has demanded his extradition may not be tried or punished, afer his surrender, for any other crime han the one for which he was extraited.
-This is very important, beause, unless this rule is strictly oberved, a government might secure the arrest of a patriot on the charge of murder, and then try him for a purely political offense.
+It is this, that a prisoner who has been surrendered to a government which has demanded his extradition may not be tried or punished, after his surrender, for any other crime than the one for which he was extradited.
+This is very important, because, unless this rule is strictly observed, a government might secure the arrest of a patriot on the charge of murder, and then try him for a purely political offense.